Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System

-\bmhead{Acknowledgements}
+\section{Acknowledgements}

-We would like to thank the staff of the Service Robotics Laboratory at the Universidad Pablo de Olavide for their unselfish help during the experiments.
+We would like to thank the staff of the Service Robotics Laboratory at UPO for their unselfish help during the experiments.
 We would also like to give special thanks to Sara Victoria Hernández Díaz for suggesting different experimental scenarios for structural inspection and granting us access to them.

 This work was partially supported by the grants INSERTION PID2021-127648OB-C31 and RATEC PDC2022-133643-C21, funded by MCIN/AEI/ 10.13039/501100011033 and “European Union NextGenerationEU/PRTR”.